phip1611/nixos-configs/common/libutil/README.md

 # libutil

 Collection of utility functions for `nix`, `nixpkgs`, and `NixOS` that I regularly, need, or find beneficial for other reasons.
-Some of these functions are independent of the scope of a NixOS and can be used separately.

-## Prototyping
+## Prototyping in a REPL

-For quick prototyping, you can just do `$ nix repl --file repl.nix`.
+For quick prototyping, you can just open `$ nix repl --file repl.nix`.

 ## Documentation